7 Secrets to Healing from Emotional Neglect

 Start by noticing how you feel throughout the day.
 You don’t have to change anything—just observe.
 Maybe you feel a tightness in your chest or a lump in your throat.
 These physical sensations can be clues to your emotions.

 Naming your feelings is also helpful.
 Try saying, "I feel sad," "I feel anxious," or "I feel excited."
 The more you practice, the easier it becomes.
+This process strengthens emotional awareness and supports healing from traumatic memory.

 Secret #3: Understand That Your Needs Matter